Analysis of DNA for Casey lines

 The surname "Casey" is a fairly common surname (364th most common surname according to the 1964 Social Security survey of surnames in the book, "American Surnames," by Elsdon C. Smith).
 There are an estimated 150,000 individuals with the "Casey" surname in the United States and at least one hundred Casey men that have been declared the oldest ancestor of numerous Casey lines.
 With 75,000 Casey men living in the United States today, the chance for NPE events and name changes are quite high and each passing generation will create genetically "new" Casey lines.
 The highest priority of this project is to greatly increase the number of submissions that are "not" known to be related to the current oldest proven ancestors.
 The descendants of Cluster 3, 4 and 5 should not be discouraged and should recruit new members that they believe could be related to their lines.
 We also need more random submissions to determine how many major clusters that will form.
 Currently, this project is probably biased towards the SC and TN lines (long time interest in these lines and previous publications) and somewhat biased towards lines with recent origins in Ireland (the obvious origin of the Casey surname).

 Third, DNA evidence does not support the speculative connection of Henson Casey being a son of Ambler Casey.
 This is a little bit disappointing as there was great expectations that DNA would help support this connection.
-Fourth, it appears that the Ambler Casey line and the Jesse E. Casey line are the most closely related lines as they both share a common unique DNA mutation for this cluster (CDYb from 38 to 37) and both lines are exact 67 marker match.
+Fourth, there are now three pairs of very closely related lines (exact matches at 37 markers).
+It appears that the Ambler Casey line and the Jesse E. Casey line are very closely related lines as they both share a common unique DNA mutation for this cluster (CDYb from 38 to 37) and both lines are exact 67 marker match.
+It appears that the Abner Casey line and the Hanvey line are very closely related and these researchers should look for connections.
+John Casey (SC) and Moses Casey (SC) is another exact 67 marker match.
 Fifth, marker 460 mutating from 12 to 13 appears to to be the earliest mutation in this cluster and creates two distinct branches in the DNA decendancy charts.
-John Casey (SC), John Casey (MO), James H. Casey and probably Henson Casey form one branch (460 = 12) and Abner Casey, Jesse E. Casey, Ambler Casey, the Hanvey line and possibly the Henson Casey line form the second branch (460 = 13).
-Sixth, There are three branches of 460 = 12 and probably two sub-branches of three sub-branches.
-There are two branches of 460 = 13 with one branch having two sub-branches and one branch having two or three sub-branches (depending on Henson Casey variations).
-This is a lot of branching for so few lines submitted to date.
-Seventh, it is now known that the John Casey (SC) line currently has the spotlight as containing the markers that most closely represents the progenitor of the SC & TN cluster.
-The Henson Casey line may share that spotlight but a third son is required to determine Henson's DNA marker sets from his male descendants and the John Casey (SC) line needs to be upgraded to 67 markers for a full comparison of markers.
-Eighth, the Abner Casey line and the Hanvey lines are exact 67 marker matches.
-Since the Hanvey line remained in South Carolina much longer, further research of the Hanvey line may shed light on the Abner Casey line.
+John Casey (SC), John Casey (MO), James H. Casey, Moses Casey and probably Henson Casey form one branch (460 = 12).
+The Abner Casey, Jesse E. Casey, Ambler Casey, the Hanvey line and possibly the Henson Casey line form the second branch (460 = 13).
+Sixth, there are several markers that are possible flags that indicate strong connections with certain lines.
+Ambler Casey and Jesse E. Casey appear to have a unique tag of 460=13 and CDYb=37.
+John Casey (MO) appears to be identified as 460=12 and 391=10 (even though one submission has 460=11 which is believed to be a recent mutation).
+Seventh, it is now known that the John Casey (SC) line and the Moses Casey (SC) line currently share the spotlight as containing the markers that most closely represents the progenitor of the SC cluster.
+The Henson Casey line may share that spotlight but a third son is required to determine Henson's DNA marker sets from his male descendants.
+Eighth, as more submissions are made, some mutations appear to be recent mutations and are probably not genealogically significant in the analysis of Casey DNA (this point is missed in many DNA web sites).
+John (MO) has one submission with 385b (14 to 15) which appears to be mutation of William Casey (John's grandson) or one of his male descendants.
+Abner (TN) has a submission via his sone Turner Casey and the mutation CDYa (37 to 36) appears to be a recent mutation of Turner Casey or one of his male descendants.

-Irish Type 3 Haplogroup
+Irish Type 3 Website

 Many of the Casey lines are genetically related to other surnames and some genetically Casey lines will have non-Casey surnames.
 This complex topic has not been thoroughly researched to date with one notable exception - the Hanvey line (submission 29956).
-For the SC and TN Cluster, every entry in the Family Tree DNA database have the Casey surname and have documented ties to either South Carolina or Tennessee with one exception (one Hanvey line).
-It appears that this Hanvey line may be a genetic Casey line (NPE) and probably belongs to the SC and TN cluster.
-The Hanvey line appears to be closely related to the Abner Casey line and researchers of both lines should exchange information on possible connections.
-The Abner Casey line is an exact 67 marker match with the Hanvey line.
+For the SC cluster, every entry in the Family Tree DNA database has the Casey surname and have documented ties to either South Carolina or Tennessee with one exception (one Hanvey line).
+It appears that this Hanvey line may be a genetic Casey line (NPE) and probably belongs to the SC cluster.
+The Hanvey line appears to be closely related to the Abner Casey (SC) line and researchers of both lines should exchange information on possible connections.
+The Abner Casey (SC) line is an exact 67 marker match with the Hanvey line.
 The Hanvey sponsor is quite certain that the NPE event occured in South Carolina as the Hanvey line originates from Abbeville County, South Carolina and remained in South Carolina much longer than the Abner Casey line resided in South Carolina.
 After contacting the Hanvey researcher who sponsored the DNA submission, I was informed that he believed the NPE event occurred in either 1865 or 1885.
 If true, this would be very significant to the Abner Casey line as this means that one Casey line that remained behind in South Carolina is very closely related to the Abner Casey line.

 Detailed analysis of DNA submissions